OlegKonings/CUDA_cuBLAS_DP_implementation/README.md

 NOTE: All CUDA GPU times include all device memsets, host-device memory copies and device-host memory copies.

-Will create larger data sets for bigger tests, and this is just a beta version.
+Will create larger data sets for bigger tests, and this is just the first beta version.
 The CUDA implementation can be further optimized as well, but already solves the problem (including all memory ops and copies) in under 1 ms, so that is impressive.

 War gegen Python!